nikolaydubina/floatwtf/README.md

 this works because of deterministic same algorithm forward and backward pass.

-string -> float finds closest float to a decimal
+string -> float finds closest float to a decimal. there are infinitely many decimals and only fixed number of floats to pick from.

-float -> string finds closest short decimal that is closest to float (only option is the same string that is procuced it)
+float -> string finds closest short decimal that is closest to float (only option is the same string that is procuced it). there are infinite number of decimals that are very close to any float. however, for simple numbers (<1B, 3 deicmal points) each decimal has only one closest float, and other nearby floats are closest to distinct decimals.

-## wait, what?

 `144.96 > 144.96`... but also it isn't
 ```go